Social Security Name Change In 3 Easy Steps

 2. Complete Form SS-5

-Now that you have found all the documents you need, you will need to complete Social Security Form SS-5.
-This form is the application for a new or replacement card.
-This application requires some personal information, such as your birth name, new name, date of birth, Social Security number, address, and parents’ names.
-You may print the Social Security name change application and complete it by hand, or complete the application online and print a copy that is filled with the information you provided.
-Once you have your application ready, it’s time to get your application to the Social Security office.
+Now that you have found all the necessary documents, you must complete Social Security Form SS-5.
+This form is an application for a new or replacement card and requires personal information, such as your birth name, new name, date of birth, Social Security number, address, and parents’ names.

-3. Mail Application Or Submit In Person
+3. Mail Application or Submit In Person

 Cost Of A Social Security Name Change

 The great news about a Social Security name change is that it is free!
 There is no charge to get your name changed on your Social Security card.
-You can submit your application and receive your new card without paying any fees.
+You can submit your application and receive your new card without paying fees.
 Not only that, but a name change also does not count toward your replacement card limit.

 Remember that you are limited to three Social Security card replacements per year and only ten during your lifetime.
 However, getting your name changed does not count toward this limit.
 A name change is not counted as a typical Social Security card replacement since information on the card needs to be changed.
 The limits usually only apply to replacing a lost or stolen Social Security card.